steven-tk/Asteroids/README.md

 - Fixed: Bounce physics now uses mass (toggle for planar vs volumetric)
 - Added: Audio-manager and changed how sound is handled
 - Added: Music loading and playback (proof of concept)
+- Added: Music queue with randomized playback (except the opening song)

 ## TODO